mvnrsa/FiberyAPIs/README.md

 2. Add some (shadow) field(s) to that entity in Fibery - these fields will **not** be read only.
 3. Set up a webhook to publish changes to the entity back to your Laravel.
 4. Configure the webhook handler to update your model's real field(s) from changes to the shadow field(s).
+5. Any fields (not the shadow fields) that change in Laravel will be updated in Fibery the next time the Integrations sync runs.

 This is **not** ideal or perfect, but it's the best that the Fibery APIs can do at the moment.
 Unfortunately the Fibery Integrations API does not support any updates and it probably won't any time soon.